CedricPerret/CedricPerret2.github.io/about.md

 * [Detailed CV](/assets/CV/CV_Perret.pdf)

 ### Academic background
-I am a PhD student at Edinburgh Napier University since 2016.
+I have previously done a PhD at Edinburgh Napier University under the supervision of [Simon Powers](https://www.napier.ac.uk/people/simon-powers) and [Emma Hart](https://www.napier.ac.uk/people/emma-hart) from 2016 to 2019.
 I obtained my master degree in Ecology and Evolutionary Biology at the University of Montpellier in 2016.
 I also had the chance to participate to the Santa Fe Summer school on Complex systems in 2018.